Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

             ```

 3. For the SDB connection:
-    1. Connect the host computer to the Pi through an Ethernet cable.
+    1. Connect the host computer to the Raspberry Pi through an Ethernet cable.

         >    [!NOTE]
         >
-        >    If Ethernet ports are not available in the host computer or the Pi, you can also use an `Ethernet-to-USB` dongle.
+        >    If Ethernet ports are not available in the host computer or the Raspberry Pi, you can also use an `Ethernet-to-USB` dongle.

     2. Set a new network interface in the host computer as shown in the following figures.
 This is a one time activity: